Helen Johnson, Yorkshire Writer

 The Shield Wall, battle formation in 1066

 1066: a year indelibly stamped in English consciousness.
 We all know that England was invaded in 1066, that William of Normandy conquered England.
-But there was an other invasion Continue Reading →
+Stamford Bridge Hastings is famous.
+But there Continue Reading →

 Kevin Williamson, Agricultural Engineer